-Next up, step 2, is to write out all the main categories you're dealing with.
+2. Write out all the main categories you're dealing with

 If it's a workplace issue with your colleagues, maybe you should write out all their names.
 If it has to do with multiple departments not communicating, maybe you should write out the department names instead.

 You don't have to be perfect--you just need to get something down on paper.

 Now, under each category, write down anything you know about the problem that relates to each individual category.